 - Content Planning – You should have an explicit plan for content development that meets the needs of your consumer.
 Providing useful content is the most surefire way to drive high conversion, organic traffic.

-- Heading Tags (H1, H2, H3, H4, H5, and H6) – Headings are used by Google and other search engines as context for searches.
-We recommend having one H1 per page, however, HTML5 allows to use more than one.
+- Heading Tags (H1, H2, H3, H4, H5, and H6) – Headings are used by Google and other search engines as a context for searches.
+We recommend having one H1 per page, however, HTML5 allows us to use more than one.
 It is a good idea to have keyword reach headings, only if they are natural!
 If you are interested in learning more about how to effectively use heading tags, please read our article about 4 Killer Headline Types and Strategies to Boost Your Content Marketing.

 - Heading Tags’ length – While there is no hard rule regarding character count for headings, you should keep them as short as possible.
 Long heading dilute keyword impact on ranking, so keeping it as brief and informative as possible is important.

 - Strong Tags – Bold and italics signal to web crawlers that information is important on a page.
 In addition to the SEO value of using this method of drawing attention to the important text, it also adds usability and makes your text easier to scan.

 - Content Strategy – Maintaining a strategic focus for your content is important.
 Before planning, you should establish guiding principles such as mission or vision statements to help maintain standards important to you and your consumer.

 - Automatically Generated Content – You should always use original, helpful, and unique content that was developed specifically for your targeted market segments.
 Google’s quality guidelines forbid automatically generated content, and using it can result in penalties that can hurt your SERP ranking.

 - On-page Site Branding – Remember that the purpose of a web portal is to draw visitors and make them come back.
 Leveraging the graphics and layout of your site to help build your brand in the minds of those that visit should be central to your planning and development.